kopalja/auto-review/README.md

 # GitHub PR reviewer

+**Checks PRs in monitored GitHub repositories and generates reviews using codex.**

 Python standard-library runner for this Raspberry Pi.
 Uses `gh` for GitHub operations and the existing Codex ChatGPT login for Astra reviews.
 Runs sequentially under a nonblocking file lock.

 ## Repositories and defaults